GU4243-ADS/project-2-predictive-modelling-group-1/doc/README.md

 # Project 1:
 ### Doc folder

-Contains three runnable files for the main part of the project: main.rmd, mainipynb, Neural Network.ipynb.
-All other files merely document our exploration proccess.
+Contains two runnable files for the main part of the project: main.rmd, main.ipynb.
+All other files merely document our exploration proccess, which are in /model_testing folders.

 All other files are explorations of certain feature and model combinations